 A key component of the Upper Columbia White Sturgeon Recovery Initiative (UCWSRI) Recovery Plan is the supplementation of the existing White Sturgeon population through broodstock collections, hatchery rearing, and stocking of juvenile White Sturgeon.
-The 149,685 hatchery-reared juvenile White Sturgeon released in the TBR from 2002 to 2017 have been monitored annually by Canadian and US organizations providing data regarding distribution, abundance, growth, and condition.
-Recent work under this monitoring program has found that survival of hatchery-origin fish from both Conservation Aquaculture Programs has been higher than originally predicted (details in BC Hydro 2016c).
-Currently more than 30,000 individuals are estimated to be at large in the population and additional analyses will be completed in future years to refine both survival and population abundance estimates for both the hatchery and wild components of the population.
+More than 148,464 hatchery-reared juvenile White Sturgeon have been released in the TBR from 2002 to 2018.
+These fish have been monitored annually by Canadian and US organizations providing data regarding distribution, abundance, growth, and condition.
+Recent work under this monitoring program has focused on refinements to both survival and population abundance estimates for both the hatchery and wild components of the population using data collected under the joint stock assessment implenmented throughout the Transboundary Reach.
+Preliminary models have been developed to estimate recapture probability, survival, and abundance.
+The methods and candidate models are described in BC Hydro (2018).
+In addition, preliminary abundance estimates, year class specific abundance estimates were produced using model results from BC Hydro (2018).